johnbarhorst/blog/blog_pages/Formatting_Markdown.md

 ```
 However after looking into it, this doesn't appear to be anything to be concerned with.

 Now ReactMarkdown no longer throws errors, and everything else seems to work.
 Once Next v12 drops, I'll hopefully be able to upgrade into a stable version of ESM support.
-I wouldn't do something like this in a full blown production site.
+I probably wouldn't do something like this in a full blown production site unless I really knew the ramifications.
 But situations like this is what I want to use this project for.
 Trying things out, seeing what works and what breaks.

 Now that I have the parsing and displaying of markdown working within React-Markdown, time to dig in to syntax highlighting and styling of the blogs.